How Much Money Do You Need to Be an Angel Investor?

 Angel investing can be a fun and rewarding way to make money while supporting early-stage companies.

 The answer, unfortunately, is not as simple as a single number.
-It depends on a number of factors, including the size and stage of the company you're investing in, the amount of money you're comfortable risking, and your overall investment strategy.
+It depends on several factors, including the size and stage of the company you’re investing in, the amount of your own money that you’re comfortable risking, and your overall investment strategy.

 The Different Types of Investments That Angels Make

-This is a short-term loan that helps a company bridge the gap between rounds of financing.
+3. Bridge Financing: A short-term loan that helps a company bridge the gap between rounds of financing.

 (Source)